077Jungle/CS149-asst4/README.md

     ./pr <PATH_TO_GRAPHS_DIRECTORY>/com-orkut_117m.graph

 If you are working on a myth machine, we've located a copy of the graphs directory at `/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/`.
 You can also download the graphs from <http://cs149.stanford.edu/cs149asstdata/all_graphs.tgz>.
-(But be careful, this is a 2.2GB download.)
+(But be careful, this is a 2.2GB download.
+If the download doesn't start when you click the link, please paste the url into the browser and press enter.)
 Some interesting real-world graphs include:

  * com-orkut_117m.graph
  * oc-pokec_30m.graph